-Any decision about infrastructure evolution, and particularly 5G network evolution, directly affects the service provider’s business – both in the top and bottom lines.
-It clears the way for new services and revenue streams, and significantly influences operational efficiency, defining the total cost of ownership vs. performance and capabilities.
+Any decision about infrastructure evolution, and particularly 5G network evolution, directly affect the service provider’s business – both in the top and bottom lines.
+It clears the way for new services and revenue streams and significantly influences operational efficiency, defining the total cost of ownership vs. performance and capabilities.

 Looking at today’s mobile networks, a multi-vendor networking strategy with best-of-breed solutions is a common approach for achieving results that enhance network and business performance while reducing technology and supply chain dependencies.
 The interest in best-of-breed solutions is nothing new, of course, and most service providers today operate heterogeneous networks, often comprising a large variety of network equipment provided by various vendors.

-5G use cases in various verticals and industries require many novel technologies including network slicing and virtualization to support three generic services: enhanced mobile broadband (eMBB), massive machine-type communications (mMTC), and ultra-reliable low-latency communications (URLLC).
+5G use cases in various verticals and industries require many novel technologies, including network slicing and virtualization, to support three generic services: enhanced mobile broadband (eMBB), massive machine-type communications (mMTC), and ultra-reliable low-latency communications (URLLC).
 Service providers are looking for solutions that will allow them to unlock their 5G business potential, launch new services, and address new target markets.
-As a result of it, a new wave of vendors is required for getting this 5G vision off the ground and building software-defined infrastructure capable of delivering critical services.
+As a result of it, a new wave of vendors is required to get this 5G vision off the ground and build a software-defined infrastructure capable of delivering critical services.